alttch/latencymon/README.md

 latencymon client icmp 10.90.1.7
 ```

-In ICMP mode the tool works as the regular ping program.
-No server is required,
+In ICMP mode the tool works as a regular ping.
+No server is required, root
-root permissions are required for the client.
+permissions are required for the client.

 ## Options